Scale your business with our modular plugins.

 PayPal is one of the most popular payment gateways that you can easily integrate with a WordPress website and use to test WooCommerce orders.

-PayPal is included in WooCommerce by default with PayPal Standard, but to place test orders you’ll need a PayPal Sandbox account from the PayPal Developer website.
+PayPal is included in WooCommerce by default with PayPal Standard, but to place test orders, you’ll need a PayPal Sandbox account from the PayPal Developer website.

 1.3.1.
 What is a PayPal Sandbox Account?